ThaKookieMansta/alx-low_level_programming/README.md

-# This is the C Programming Repo
+# ALX Low Level Programming
+This repository has the various projects of the C programming course offered by ALX.